 Hormone Replacement Therapy (HRT)

-Long-term use of combined estrogen and progesterone (hormone replacement therapy, or HRT) increases the risk of breast cancer.
-The level of risk appears to return to normal after discontinuing HRT for five years or more.
+Long-term use of estrogen and progesterone raises the risk of breast cancer.
+These hormones are used as hormone replacement therapy, or HRT.
+The level of risk returns to normal after stopping HRT for five years or more.

 Previous Benign Breast Biopsy

-Women who have had biopsies showing any of the following have a slightly increased risk: fibroadenomas with complex features, hyperplasia without atypia, sclerosing adenosis, and papilloma.
+Women who had a biopsy showing any of the following have a slightly higher risk:

 Early Menstruation and Late Menopause

-Women who have gone through more menstrual cycles than average because they began menstruating before the age of 12 and/or went through menopause after the age of 55 face a slightly elevated risk.
+Women who began menstruating before age 12 are at a higher risk.
+Women who went through menopause after the age of 55 face a slightly higher risk.

 Having your first child after age 35 or never having children puts you at slightly higher risk.
-The reason may be similar to the reason early menstruation and late menopause raise the risk: by increasing your exposure to the hormones estrogen and progesterone through more lifetime menstrual cycles.
+The reason may be because you are exposed to more estrogen and progesterone over your lifetime.

-Alcohol consumption (more than seven drinks a week) has been linked to increased breast cancer risk, particularly before the age of 30.
-Compared with nondrinkers, women who consume, on average, more than one alcoholic drink a day have a very small increase in risk, and those who consume two to five drinks daily have about 1.5 times the risk of women who drink no alcohol.
+Drinking more than seven alcoholic drinks a week has been linked to a higher risk of breast cancer.
+This is particularly true for women under age 30.
+Women who drink more than one alcoholic drink a day have a slight increase in risk.
+Those who consume two to five drinks each day have about 1.5 times the risk of women who drink no alcohol.
 For these women, reducing alcohol intake can help to lower the risk.

-Having dense breast tissue may slightly increase the risk for breast cancer, and can also make the cancer more difficult to detect on mammograms.
+Dense breast tissue may slightly increase the risk for breast cancer.
+Dense tissue can also make the cancer more difficult to detect on mammograms.

-The insulin resistance characteristic of diabetes is also believed to raise the risk of breast cancer.
+The insulin resistance associated with diabetes is believed to raise the risk of breast cancer.

-A sedentary lifestyle, particularly before the age of 40, may increase your breast cancer risk.
+An inactive lifestyle, particularly before age 40, may increase your breast cancer risk.
 Regular exercise can reduce the risk.

-Exposures to some chemicals and pesticides are thought to increase the risk for cancer in general, though the level of this risk is not well understood.
+Exposure to some chemicals and pesticides may increase the risk for cancer in general.
+The level of this risk is not well understood.

 Other Cancer in the Family

-Caucasian women are at a slightly higher risk of developing breast cancer than are African-American, Asian, Hispanic, and Native American women, with one exception: Under the age 40, African-American women are more likely to develop breast cancer than Causasian women.
+Caucasian women are at a slightly higher risk of developing breast cancer.
+However, women of color (i.e., African-American and Latinos) under 40 are more likely to develop breast cancer than Caucasian women under 40.